-- A bruise in a site that might not be of concern on an ambulant child such as the shin, might be of concern on a non-mobile child; - Not getting enough help with feeding leading to malnourishment; - Poor toileting arrangements; - Lack of stimulation; - Unjustified and/or excessive use of restraint; - Rough handling, extreme behaviour modification such as deprivation of medication, food or clothing, disabling wheelchair batteries; - Unwillingness to try to learn a child's means of communication; - Ill-fitting equipment. for example callipers, sleep Trusts, inappropriate splinting; - Misappropriation of a child's finances; or - Inappropriate invasive procedures.
+- A bruise in a site that might not be of concern on an ambulant child such as the shin, might be of concern on a non-mobile child; - Not getting enough help with feeding leading to malnourishment; - Poor toileting arrangements; - Lack of stimulation; - Unjustified and/or excessive use of restraint; - Rough handling, extreme behaviour modification such as deprivation of medication, food or clothing, disabling wheelchair batteries; - Unwillingness to try to learn a child's means of communication; - Ill-fitting equipment. for example callipers, sleep Trusts, inappropriate splinting; - Refusal to engage with school or other agencies to support the child; - Misappropriation of a child's finances; or - Inappropriate invasive procedures.